milesj/rut/docs/api.md

 > (element: ReactElement) => unknown

 Mock any ref found within the current render tree.
-The function is passed the React element being referenced for use in determining which mock to return.
+The function is passed the React element being referenced, for use in determining which mock to return.
 For example:

 ```tsx
 const spy = jest.fn();